Designing for App Sandbox

 Run your app and exercise its features.

 In the Console app (available in

-Each such violation indicates that your app attempted to do something not allowed by your sandbox.
+SandboxViolationto the search field and press enter.
+Each resulting violation indicates that your app attempted to do something not allowed by your sandbox.
+For example:

 sandboxdviolation you find, determine how to resolve the problem.
-In same cases, a simple change to your app, such as using your Container instead of other file system locations, solves the problem.
+In some cases, a simple change to your app, such as using your container instead of other file system locations, solves the problem.
 In other cases, applying an App Sandbox entitlement using the Xcode target editor is the best choice.

 Using the Xcode target editor, enable the entitlement that you think will resolve the violation.